Amna Ilyas: Career

 In 2011 and 2012, she was nominated for Model of the Year (Female) at the 11th and 12th Lux Style Awards and won the Best Dressed Female Award at the 11th Lux Style Awards and Best Female Model at the 14th Lux Style Awards.

-Amna made her film debut with a leading role in the 2013 Meenu Gaur and Farjad Nabi's co-direction crime drama Zinda Bhaag alongside Naseeruddin Shah and Khurram Patras.
+Ilyas made her film debut with a leading role in the 2013 Meenu Gaur and Farjad Nabi co-direction crime drama Zinda Bhaag alongside Naseeruddin Shah and Khurram Patras.
 The film proved to be a commercial success and super hit at the box-office Pakistan, earning her wide recognition and several awards and nominations in the Best Female Debut and Best Actress category (including Lux Style Awards).
-The following year, she appeared in a critically and commercially successful Sabiha Sumar drama film Good Morning Karachi.
-That same year, she featured in an item song "Kaala Doriya" for the Asad ul Haq's romantic comedy Dekh Magar Pyar Se.
+The following year, she appeared in the critically and commercially successful Sabiha Sumar drama film Good Morning Karachi.
+That same year, she featured in an item song "Kaala Doriya" for the Asad ul Haq romantic comedy Dekh Magar Pyar Se.

 In 2015, Ilyas had various projects at different stage productions.
 She acted in Michael Hudson's action crime drama film Driven, which revolves around the elite class of Pakistan, and almost entirely filmed in a vintage Mercedes W126 S-Class from 1978, along with Javed Sheikh.
 She was also the female lead in the romantic comedy Gardaab, alongside Fawad Khan.